M480I/Logic-for-CS-Project1/README.md

 # Logic-for-CS-Project1
-simple program to ckeck if some string is a [well-formed](https://www.geeksforgeeks.org/engineering-mathematics-well-formed-formulas-wff/) formula
+simple program to check if some string is a [well-formed](https://www.geeksforgeeks.org/engineering-mathematics-well-formed-formulas-wff/) formula